libreswitch/ops/docs/qos_cli.md

 `show interface <INTERFACE> queues`

 #### Description
-This command will display statistics from each queue for an interface:
+This command displays statistics from each queue for an interface:
 - Number of packets transmitted
 - Number of bytes transmitted
 - Number of packets that were not transmitted due to an error (for example: queue full)

 Queues are numbered consecutively starting from zero.
 Queue zero is the lowest priority queue.
 The larger the queue number the higher priority the queue has in scheduling algorithms.
 The maximum allowed queue number may vary by product.
-For products supporting 8 queues, the largest queue number is 7.
+For products supporting eight queues, the largest queue number is seven.
 Please refer to the product specifications for the maximum.

 #### Authority
 All users.